Microsoft Power BI

 1. Open Power BI admin portal and sign in.

-• Allow service principals to use read-only admin APIs
+• Service principals can access read-only admin APIs

 • Enhance admin APIs responses with detailed metadata